sparkyb/pype/readme.txt

 If options 1-4 above fail, 5 will succeed.
-If the first encoding option does not succeed: say, for instance, that you have specified "other" as the Document -> Encodings option, then used the iso-8859-9 coding declaration for Turkish, but included some Arabic letters in a comment somewhere, PyPE will inform you that your intended encoding (iso-8859-9) does not match the first encoding to succeed (UTF-8), and ask you if it is ok to continue.
+If the first encoding option does not succeed: say, for instance, that you have specified "other" as the Document -> Encodings option, then used the iso-8859-9 coding declaration for Turkish, but included some Arabic letters in a comment somewhere (possibly an unlikely occurrence, I don't know, but this is an example), PyPE will inform you that your intended encoding (iso-8859-9) does not match the first encoding to succeed (UTF-8), and ask you if it is ok to continue.

 In 2.6.3 and earlier, PyPE would try 1, 2, 3, then 5.